Chapter 5: Protection against violence & harassment

 What happens after the ADVO is made?

-You will be given a copy of the order or interim order by the court staff or a copy will be mailed to you, and the police will keep a copy of it on their central computer.
-You should keep a copy of the order with you at all times.
+You will be given a copy of the interim or final order by the court staff, or a copy will be mailed to you, and the police will keep a copy of it on their central computer.
+You should keep a copy of the ADVO with you at all times, either in paper form or on your phone or in your emails.
 This will make it easier to tell the police about the ADVO if the order is breached.

 Important Information

-If the violent person breaches the ADVO there are a number of things that you can do:
+If the defendant breaches the ADVO there are a number of things that you can do:

 - Keep a record of all breaches of the ADVO, no matter how small they may seem to you.
 This may help to establish a pattern of abusive behaviour over a period of time.
-Every time the violent person breaches the ADVO write details about:
+Every time the defendant breaches the ADVO write details about:

 - the date and time of the incident;

-- what happened including what the violent person did or said and how you responded;
+- what happened, including what the defendant did or said and how you responded;

 - any witnesses who saw or heard what happened; and